TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 9 - Infrastructure Architect/4.9.3-delivering-a-lasting-presentation/_index.md

 weight: 30
 ---

 As an infrastructure architect, I get to present a lot.
 It can be public speaking in large events such as VMworld, or presenting to a small group.
-Certainly, all of us who have been working with VMware for a long time can just stand up and present, especially if it’s a technical topic.
+Certainly, all of us who have been working with VMware for a long time can just stand up and present, especially if it's a technical topic.
 After all, the content is all in the brain.

 However, I learned that the difference between a great presentation and a good presentation is much larger than what I thought.
 Much larger than the different between a good presentation and an average presentation.

 A great presentation has that lasting impact.
 It goes beyond educating.
-It changes the listener’s paradigm.
+It changes the listener's paradigm.
 They remember the key message long after they have forgotten the specific content.
 It gets put deep into their heart.
-Another word, you’ve calibrated their thinking with yours.
+Another word, you've calibrated their thinking with yours.

 So what makes a great presentation?